sdc/moodle-local_leapwebservices/readme.md

     Log in to your **Leap** installation as an administrative user.
 Click on the **Admin** dropdown menu at the top on the right, next to your name.
 If you cannot see this menu, you do not have administrative rights on your Leap installation.
 Select **Settings**.

-    Scroll down the screen until you see a section called **Old settings**.
-(This may change in the future as the settings aspect of Leap is improved.)
-Find a field called **Moodle token** and paste into this field the token Moodle generated in step 10, above.
+    Scroll down the screen until you see a section called **Moodle Integration**.
+Find a field in this section called **Moodle token** and paste into this field the token Moodle generated in step 10, above.

-    Scroll down and click *Save changes*.
+    Scroll down to the bottom of the page and click *Save changes*.

     Accessing any student's information on Leap should now also show all courses they are enrolled on in Moodle.